saurabhkemekar/saurabhkemekar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=saurabhkemekar" alt="saurabhkemekar" /> </p>
 Hello!

-I am a 3<sup>rd</sup>  year undergraduate student pursuing my B.Tech degree in Electronics and Communication Engineering.
-My interest lies in the field of Computer Vision and Image Processing
+I am Saurabh Kemekar, a Junior year undergraduate in Electronics and Communication at Visvesvaraya National Institute of Technology, India.
+I have been an active member of
+IvLabs Robotics and AI lab of our university.
+My interest lies in the field of Computer Vision and Image Processing and Deep Learning.
 - 🔭 I’m currently working on **Multi View Stereo**

-- 👨‍💻 All of my projects are available at [https://saurabhkemekar.github.io/Saurabh-Kemekar/](https://saurabhkemekar.github.io/Saurabh-Kemekar/)
+- 👨‍💻 All of my projects are available at [https://saurabhkemekar.github.io/Saurabh-Kemekar/](Website)

 - 📫 How to reach me **saurabhkemekar786@gmail.com**